GruntBlanketMocha/grunt-blanket-mocha/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### 0.3.2
+*Released 30 October 2013*

+* Add ability to define custom thresholds for files and modules.
+* Fix bug where module thresholds were not being reported or enforced correctly.

 ### 0.3.1
 *Released 6 September 2013*